EBoespflug/eazy-user-defined-literals/README.md

 The library is constituted in two main parts:
  - The EZL library: providing function macro to generate user-defined literals.
  - The EZL examples (situated in the src/examples subfolder): including an usage example of the EZL library.
 The header files thus provides user-defined literals for various domains (int literals, gmp literals, Qt string literals) and can be used in a project.
 Between, the inclusion of an example header file require the presence of the EZL library headers to compile.
-Please note that some examples  may require additionnal library (such as gmp for gmp_literals.hpp).
+Please note that some examples  may require additionnal library (such as GMP for gmp_literals.hpp).

 ## Usage